kairos-io/kairos-docs/content/en/docs/Reference/artifacts.md

 # Reports

-Reports follow a similar convention to images, but they include the name of the report:
+Reports are also stored in GitHub Releases and follow a similar convention to images, but they include the name of the report:

 ```
 kairos-<support>-<type>-<flavor>-<arch>-<device>-<version>-<report>.<extension>